jjerrell/jjerrell/README.md

 - 👋 Hi, I’m @jjerrell
-  - 💼 If you're looking for my professional profile, it is maintained under the [Resumé branch](https://github.com/jjerrell/jjerrell/tree/Resumé).
+  - 💼 If you're looking for my professional profile, it is maintained in my [Resumé Repo](https://github.com/jjerrell/Jacob-Jerrells-Professional-Profile).
 - 👀 I’m interested in Swift, Kotlin, Kotlin Multiplatform Mobile, Gradle, Mechanical Keyboards, Ergonomics, and investing.
 - 🌱 I’m currently learning everything I can get my hands on.
 - 💞️ I’m looking to collaborate on keyboard firmware, technical analysis of securities, and multiplatform technologies.